The program, which is designed to support underrepresented founders, welcomes six startups

 - SpadXTech (Worcester, Mass.) is contributing to the reduction of CO2 emissions impacting several industries such as packaging, textiles, transportation, filtration, and construction through the manufacturing of its core and versatile material platform technology.
 Its co-founders are Lina M. González and Connor Crawford.

-This program is a unique partnership between Greentown, the largest climatetech startup incubator in America, and BGS, a nonprofit dedicated to making clean energy and other climate-related fields more diverse, equitable, and inclusive.
+This program is a unique partnership between Greentown, the largest climatetech startup incubator in North America, and BGS, a nonprofit dedicated to making clean energy and other climate-related fields more diverse, equitable, and inclusive.
 ACCEL is supported by the Massachusetts Clean Energy Center (MassCEC), a state economic development agency dedicated to accelerating the growth of the clean energy sector across the Commonwealth, and the Barr Foundation, a Boston-based foundation with a regional focus, working with partners to elevate the arts, advance solutions for climate change, and connect all students to success in high school and beyond.

 “Supporting innovative, BIPOC-led startups will help to bridge the racial wealth gap and create seats at the table for valuable voices,” said Jennifer Daloisio, Chief Executive Officer at MassCEC.
 “The ACCEL program will position these companies and their founders to not only help lead climate-critical work, but also to build a more inclusive clean energy ecosystem.
 MassCEC prioritizes equity and environmental justice in step with Massachusetts’ climate goals, and is pleased to support this critical effort through our Clean Energy Equity Workforce Programming.”